 Recently scientists in Russia were able to recreate on a computer screen our perceptions of what we are looking at using Artificial Intelligence.
 Neuroscientists can even follow an entire thought from beginning electrical firing to its destination, they can observe our neurons connecting, breaking and reconnecting, all evidence ‘of’ our functioning but not the sensory ‘experience’ nor the emotional story.
 Where is the map of our being?
 Are we the only ones whom will ever know it?

-I have thought long about this and this is what I hope to explore and any learnings or meaning making from this will inform my first exhibition.
+I have thought long about this and this is what I hope to explore and any learnings or meaning making from this will inform one of my exhibitions.
 As mentioned previously in this blog exploring what it means to be human is such a vast task.
 I have been around the houses this past few years and overwhelmed myself in moments.
 I have reconnected and struggled to find a meaningful focus on which to concentrate the beginnings of my art work.
 This, this is the place I choose to begin.
+Where is our map?

 Interestingly years back I had an album of pictures on Facebook called ‘Where one finds oneself’ it wasn’t anything special or profound just moments where I had accidentally caught myself or found myself in an image that I hadn’t realised.
 It was just fun to share.
 Funny how innocent or small almost seemingly insignificant moments are the unconscious seeds of future actions.
 Here are some small examples of this album so as to give a hint as to the direction of this first official step: